 How do I determine which team I should tryout for?

 AAU is now structured around grade.
 Teams are organized around what grade the player is in.
 For example, all 6th graders try out for 6th grade teams.
 In rare circumstances a player may be placed on a team with players of another grade.
-For more information please see the chart below:

 What is the cost of the program?